YellowJacketLinux/lfs-buildscripts/README.md

 from the backup and not need to download them again.

-The file `versions.sh` also includes `sha256sum` digests so that the script can verify the integrity of the fetched file.
+The file `versions.sh` also includes `sha256sum` digests so that the script can verify the integrity of the fetched files.

 Chapter 05 Building